AlexKirchuk/BSU/Year 2/Algorithms/BST/README.md

 This directory contains selected problems focused on **binary trees** and **binary search trees (BSTs)**.
 The tasks cover tree construction, deletion, validation of BST properties, and analysis of tree paths.

-The goal of this set is develop strong intuition for working with hierarchical data structures.
+The goal of this set is to develop strong intuition for working with hierarchical data structures.

 ---